 Did you know?

-number of opuses written in total: over 200
+Number of opuses written in total

-number of surviving completed opuses: 186
+Number of surviving completed opuses

-number of surviving completed individual works: approx. 400
+Number of surviving completed individual works

-number of appearances as conductor: 112
+Number of appearances as conductor

 Man’s first flight to the Moon took place on 20 July 1969.
 The Apollo 11 spacecraft landed in the Sea of Tranquility and remained on the Moon for 21 hours and 36 minutes.
 The two astronauts aboard were Buzz Aldrin and Neil Armstrong.
 According to the traditional interpretation, although never corroborated by the participants themselves, one of them played a recording of Dvorak’s New World Symphony as he stepped out onto the lunar surface.
 If this was indeed the case, the composer’s music symbolically accompanied humanity on its first important journey into the universe.